square/connect-api-examples/connect-examples/v2/node_gift-cards/README.md

 **_Disclaimer_**

 The sample application does not implement a login authentication mechanism that is suitable for production deployment.
-Instead, you are allowed to login as any customer in the seller’s account under the credentials you provide.
-Please take this into consideration when using login/logout-related pieces of the source code.
+Instead, you are allowed to log in as any customer in the seller’s account under the credentials you provide.
+Please consider this when using login/logout-related pieces of the source code.

 ## Setup